Wood Floor Fitting Services

-Our range of flooring services includes fitting of various types of wooden flooring, subfloor preparation & levelling and finishing works such as skirting boards / beading installation, doors/ door frames trimming, insulation fitting and damp proofing.
+Our range of flooring services include fitting of various types of wooden flooring, subfloor preparation & levelling, and finishing work such as skirting boards/beading installation, doors/ door frames trimming, insulation fitting and damp proofing.

 - Supply & fitting of parquet flooring blocks

 - Levelling sub-floors, including preparations with plywood, chipboard and battens

 - Supply & fit of skirting boards or beading

 All Aspects of Your Floors

 A crucial aspect of the floor laying process is the proper subfloor preparation.
 Before the fitting of your new floor commences, there are a couple of steps that need to be taken to ensure that the wood floor installation will be precise and the result will last for a long time.

 One of the major issues in every household is the dust, so some planning will be necessary before the floor laying process begins.
 It's important to note that cleaning the floor properly will immensely improve the adhesion.
 We recommend protecting and sealing off adjacent rooms and their contents, as this will reduce the risk of unwanted grime entering the other rooms on site.
 Our wood sawing equipment can capture only part of the dust, so doing the above mentioned will help our work and reduce yours, after the service.